CsJ0oe/DQN-CarRacing/README.md

 - Actor: This takes as input the state of our environment and returns a probability value for each action in its action space.
 - Critic: This takes as input the state of our environment and returns an estimate of total rewards in the future.

+So we update the Actor network so that it produces actions that get the maximum predicted value as seen by the Critic, for a given state.